Why Culture Is a Leading Indicator of Risk

 In the tension between what organizations say and what people do

-Why Behavioral Science Helps
+Why Behavioural Science Helps

-Behavioral science helps by changing the questions we ask.
+Behavioural science helps by changing the questions we ask.

 Instead of asking why something happened, it encourages us to ask: